the-ge/sublimetext-autobackups/README.md

   // to use this feature, you must have enabled backup_per_day setting "backup_per_time": "file",

-  // If set, will change the name of the file according to the format using the following building blocks:
+  // If set, changes the filename using the following building blocks:
   //     tag i.e. "auto-save"
   //     name i.e. "myfile"
   //     date i.e. "2013-05-23"